gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 to a developer or third party to allow them to interact with the cluster.

 At this point the service account can authenticate with the kubernetes cluster, but is unable to use it do anything.
-We now need to create a role and a role binding to provide permissions to the service account.
+We now need to create a role, and a role binding to provide permissions to the service account.

 ## Creating authorization permissions